DavidBraun777/group-project-seis-631/README.md

     git push origin your_name
     ```

-4. Once your changes are pushed, you can create a Pull Request (PR) on GitHub to review and merge them into the main project.
+4. Once your changes are pushed, you can create a Pull Request (PR) on GitHub to review and merge them into the master project.

-> **Note**: Always create a new branch for each feature or update to keep the main branch clean and organized.
+> **Note**: Always create a new branch for each feature or update to keep the master branch clean and organized.

 ## Contributors